apache/flink/docs/deployment/resource-providers/standalone/kubernetes.md

 * a *Deployment* for a pool of *TaskManagers*
 * a *Service* exposing the *JobManager's* REST and UI ports

-Check [the Job cluster specific resource definitions](#application-cluster-resource-definitions) and adjust them accordingly:
+Check [the Application cluster specific resource definitions](#application-cluster-resource-definitions) and adjust them accordingly:

 The `args` attribute in the `jobmanager-job.yaml` has to specify the main class of the user job.
 See also [how to specify the JobManager arguments]({% link deployment/resource-providers/standalone/docker.md %}#jobmanager-additional-command-line-arguments) to understand